 The first thing we did was plan out exactly what we were going to do.
 We started with eBay because that was going to be easiest, and we knew we could have a second eBay account.
 Also if we started with eBay, all the data could be done for Amazon using ChannelAdvisor.

-We had a SKU and a title, attributes like colour and size, then a link to a catalogue image and pricing.
+We had a SKU and a title, attributes like color and size, then a link to a catalog image and pricing.
 That’s the only data we had.
-The titles weren’t optimised, so it would just say something like, “rugby short maroon”.
+The titles weren’t optimized, so it would just say something like, “rugby short maroon”.
 The data was very minimal.
-If you think about a wholesale catalogue, they don’t need anything more than that because you’re supposed to know what you’re buying.
+If you think about a wholesale catalog, they don’t need anything more than that because you’re supposed to know what you’re buying.

 So we had to build up all the data and format it correctly for both marketplaces.
 But that was just the eBay and Amazon project.
 In the background, the company was also setting up on Tesco, which has a different set of data again.
 So we were working with the Amazon format of data, the eBay format of data and now a completely different set of data needed for Tesco.